MugeniAI05/MugeniAI05.github.io/_posts/2025-7-18-timing-factors-with-machine-learning.md

 ---

 Factor timing is one of the longest-running debates in systematic asset management.
 The central question is simple but difficult: **can we predict when a factor will outperform?**
-For the Value factor, measured via **HML (High-minus-Low)** from Fama–French — researchers disagree.
+For the Value factor, measured via **HML (High-minus-Low)** from Fama–French, researchers disagree.
 Some argue factors become “cheap” or “expensive,” while others find that timing signals break down out-of-sample.

 This project tests whether **HML (Value)** can be timed using both traditional econometric models and nonlinear machine learning.
 The analysis follows industry practice: rolling windows, strict out-of-sample evaluation, turnover-adjusted returns, maximum drawdown analysis, and realistic trading cost assumptions.